Miksus/system-flow/README.md

 - Computator: computation class for computing the values of valves or used for analytical purposes.
 Do not affect the stocks directly and produces values on demand.
 - System: collection stocks, flows and computators that form a system.
 Used for the actual simulation.

-Analogy:
+### Analogy: Water treatment plant
-- Stock can be seen as a water container
+- Stock can be thought as a water container.
-- Flow can be seen a pipe that transport water from one container (stock) to another
+- Flow can be thought as a pipe that transport water from one container (stock) to another.
-    - valve is like a valve in the pipe: controls the amount of water flowing per second
+    - valve is like a valve in this pipe: controls the amount of water flowing per second through the pipe.
-- Computator is kind of the wiring for the valve: does not directly affect the amount of water in each container but can be used (but not necessarily) to control how much the valve is open in each time step
+- Computator is kind of the wirings and sensors of the plant: does not directly affect the amount of water in each container but can be used to control how much the valve is open in each moment.
+It also can be used to show things like how much water is in the plant in total.
-- System could be seen as the components in a water treatment plant
+- System is all the components in the plant.

 ---
 ## Alchemy